Cameron County, TX, deploys Meraki access points and security cameras

 With the Meraki interface, it’s a couple of clicks and you’re done.

 Chief Technology Officer

 Cameron County’s foray into Meraki doesn’t stop at just access points.
-Saldana and his team are big fans of Meraki MV Security Cameras as well.
-After about a month of testing the cameras, they plan on deploying them in the Justice of the Peace as well as in the new, aforementioned county building which will house the IT team.
+Saldana and his team are big fans of Meraki MV security cameras as well.
+After about a month of testing the cameras, they plan on deploying them in the in the office of the justice of the peace, as well as in the new, aforementioned county building, which will house the IT team.

-For Saldana and his team, cloud management from a single pane of glass has been essential.
+For Saldana and his team, cloud management from a single dashboard has been essential.
 Gear can be configured in the Meraki dashboard before it’s ever taken out of the box; the dashboard provides visibility into network traffic, which was previously absent; and troubleshooting has been a breeze.
-When employees in the Commissioner’s Court building told the IT team they couldn’t access the Internet, the team checked dashboard and immediately saw an AP was marked as red — it was down.
-After doing a simple reboot through Dashboard, the AP was back up and running, and the employees were able to connect, without the IT team even stepping away from their desk.
+When employees in the Commissioner’s Court building told the IT team they couldn’t access the internet, the team checked the dashboard and immediately saw an AP was marked as red—it was down.
+After doing a simple reboot through the dashboard, the AP was back up and running, and the employees were able to connect—without the IT team even stepping away from their desk.